edylem/starter-node-rest-mongo/README.md

 npm start

 # Use
-Go to http://localhost:3000/machines to see list of machines POST a JSON like {"name":"machine 1"} on http://localhost:3000/api/machine to insert a new machine
+Go to http://localhost:3000/machines to see list of machines<br>
+POST a JSON like {"name":"machine 1"} on http://localhost:3000/api/machine to insert a new machine